anthonyjshaw/my-mode/README.md

 ## not really finding the best look?
 Suffer no longer with __my mode__!

-Simply add the different items you like to a lookbook, mixing and matching from different sites or sources.
+Simply add the different items you like to a "style", mixing and matching from different sites or sources.